IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/migrate-source.md

 ## Configure Settings

 This action will pop up a form in the editor for you to configure the migration process.
-Under the **Settings** tab, you can specify an optional CCSID value to be used when source physical file is 65535.
+Under the **Settings** tab, you can specify an optional CCSID value to be used when the source physical file is 65535.
 If not specified, the `*JOB` CCSID will be used.
 You can also adjust the workspace folder to which the files are to be downloaded to.
+Lastly, you will also have options to import member text at the top of the source as comments as well as generate source file names in lowercase.

 ![Configure Settings for Migrate Source](../../assets/ProjectExplorer_38.png)

 ## Enable Clean Up

-As part of this source migration process, you can enable the use of another extension called **Source Orbit** to assist with cleaning up the migrated code.
-This extension offers the ability to automatically have the migrated source extensions corrected and include/copy directives fixed to use Unix style paths.
+As part of this source migration process, you can enable the use of another extension called [Source Orbit](https://marketplace.visualstudio.com/items?itemName=IBM.vscode-sourceorbit) to assist with cleaning up the migrated code.
+This extension offers the ability to automatically rename the migrated source to have the correct extensions required for most build tools, fix all include/copy directives to use Unix style paths instead of member styled paths, and generate the Rules.mk files used by [Bob](https://ibm.github.io/ibmi-bob/#/).

 ![Clean Up for Migrate Source](../../assets/ProjectExplorer_39.png)

 > [!NOTE]
 >
-> The use of these two clean up features requires the **Source Orbit** extension to be installed which can be done from the Visual Studio Code Marketplace: [Source Orbit]().
+> The use of these features requires the **Source Orbit** extension to be installed which can be done from the Visual Studio Code Marketplace: [Source Orbit](https://marketplace.visualstudio.com/items?itemName=IBM.vscode-sourceorbit).

-?> To learn more about this clean up process, check out the documentation on [Source Orbit](https://ibm.github.io/sourceorbit/#/).
+?> To learn more about this clean up process, check out the documentation on [Source Orbit](https://ibm.github.io/sourceorbit/#/./pages/cli/index?id=cleanup-capabilities).

 ## Select Source Files